raspberrypilearning/clone-wars/en/step_5.md

 ## Flying space-hippos

-Let's add lots of flying hippos that will try to destroy your spaceship.
+Now you're going to add lots of flying hippos that try to destroy your spaceship.

 --- task ---

-Create a new sprite with the `Hippo1` image in the Scratch library.
+Create a new sprite with the 'Hippo1' image in the Scratch library.
 Use the **shrink** tool to make the `Hippo` sprite a similar size to the `Spaceship` sprite.

 ![screenshot](images/invaders-hippo.png)